Skip to content

 Resolution:

-1. Rerun the update manually:
+1. Rerun the update manually through the platform's API interface

 WARNING